Life, Interrupted: The Invisible Scars Hurricane Maria Has Left On The Women Of Puerto Rico

 “The change in scenery — going from a place where I struggled every single day without power to a place where I have access to basic necessities — has made me feel better,” she said.
 “I feel more under control.”

-When she left, four months after the hurricane, she still didn’t have power in her apartment.
+When she left, almost five months after the hurricane, she still didn’t have power in her apartment.

 The lack of electricity is something that comes up often in conversations with people who survived Hurricane Maria.
 For women like Ana, not having power was directly linked with the disruption of normalcy and her descent into a deep depression.
 For Agneris, the collapse of Puerto Rico’s electrical grid is one of the causes of her partner’s death.